fzaman2258/Web-Security-Week-9/README.md

 - [ ] Steps to recreate:
 	1) Go to the URL https://35.184.88.145/blue/public/salesperson.php?id=1
 	2) Change the ID parameter value to **'OR 1=1' --**
+- [ ] Comments: Changing the ID value casuses a Database Query Failure on the blue site, not the rest.

 Vulnerability #2: Session Hijacking/Fixation
 - [ ] GIF Walkthrough: ![](./SessionHijacking.gif)